 Our sailboats do sometimes capsize, so the Club does require a basic level of comfort in the water.
-If a new member has moderate difficulty with the Water Safety Clinic we may require that they wear a Personal Flotation Device whenever sailing (as opposed to simply having it in the boat).
-If a new or potential member has great difficulty with the Clinic, we may have to (graciously and diplomatically) offer a refund and decline membership.
+All class attendees are required to wear a Personal Flotation Device whenever sailing.
+If a new or potential member has great difficulty with the idea of being tossed unexpectedly into the lake, we may have to (graciously and diplomatically) offer a refund and decline membership.

 Which CANSail 1 & 2 session should I take?

-If you are considering the May class, we strongly advise that you consider spending $100 on a light wetsuit.
+If you are considering the earlier season classes, we strongly advise that you consider spending $100 on a light wetsuit.
 Speak to us at one of our Open Houses for more information.

 I can't make all the classes, how important is attendance?

 Very.
 Our course format is very condensed.
-It's possible to miss one, or maybe two classes, but with only 10 classes, any missed time may have a bearing on whether you successfully pass the course.
+It's possible to miss one, or maybe two classes, but with 12 classes, any missed time may have a bearing on whether you successfully pass the course.
 The instructor might not be able to pass students with low attendance.